ComposableFi/composable/.nix/README.md

 # Overview

-Mostly configurations of some external stuff, either 3rd party or not in this repo composable.
+Configurations external to this repository checkout, either 3rd party or not in this repo composable or not this revision of repo.

+3rd parties either do not have nix configurations or we need heavily patch them.